awsdocs/aws-app-mesh-user-guide/doc_source/meshes.md

 ## Creating a service mesh<a name="create-mesh"></a>

-To create a service mesh using the AWS CLI version 1\.18\.16 or higher, see the example in the AWS CLI reference for the [create\-mesh](https://docs.aws.amazon.com/cli/latest/reference/appmesh/create-mesh.html) command\.
+To create a service mesh using the AWS CLI version or higher, see the example in the AWS CLI reference for the [create\-mesh](https://docs.aws.amazon.com/cli/latest/reference/appmesh/create-mesh.html) command\.

 **To create a service mesh using the AWS Management Console**

-1. Open the App Mesh console at [https://console\.aws\.amazon\.com/appmesh/](https://console.aws.amazon.com/appmesh)\.
+1. Open the App Mesh console at [https://console\.aws\.amazon\.com/appmesh/](https://console.aws.amazon.com/appmesh/)\.

 1. Choose **Create mesh**\.

 1. For **Mesh name**, specify a name for your service mesh\.

+1. \(Optional\) Choose **Allow external traffic**\.
+By default, proxies in the mesh will only forward traffic between each other\.
+If you allow external traffic, the proxies in the mesh will also forward TCP traffic directly to services that aren't deployed with a proxy that is defined in the mesh\.

 1. Choose **Create mesh** to finish\.